epysqyli/anchors-backend/README.md

 ## Anchors - Backend
-This should have served as the anchors backend before stubmling into Nostr
+This should have served as the anchors backend before stumbling into Nostr